dfm/exopop/README.md

-This repository contains the code and text for the paper [Exoplanet population inference and the abundance of Earth analogs from noisy, incomplete catalogs]() by Daniel Foreman-Mackey, David W. Hogg, and Timothy D. Morton.
+This repository contains the code and text for the paper [Exoplanet population inference and the abundance of Earth analogs from noisy, incomplete catalogs]() by Daniel Foreman-Mackey, David W. Hogg, and Timothy D. Morton and submitted to ApJ.

 The code lives in the `code` directory and the LaTeX source code for the paper is in `document`.